What is Payment Protection Insurance (PPI) and did I have it?

 Can I still complain if I've made successful claims on my PPI policy before?

-Yes, you can still complain, even if you've previously made successful complaints on your PPI policy before.
+Yes, you can still complain, even if you've previously made a successful claim on your PPI policy before.

 Is there a time limit on when I can complain?